-Bougainville Copper Limited (BCL) today is an independently-managed company of Papua New Guinea that is publicly listed on the ASX (Australian Securities Exchange).
+Bougainville Copper Limited is an independently-managed company of Papua New Guinea that is publicly listed on the ASX (Australian Securities Exchange).

-The people of Bougainville have a significant stake in the BCL of today, with the Autonomous Bougainville Government (ABG) holding a 36.4 per cent share in the company, as does the Independent State of Papua New Guinea.
+The people of PNG and Bougainville have a significant stake in Bougainville Copper, with the Autonomous Bougainville Government (ABG) holding a 36.4 per cent share in the company, as does the Independent State of Papua New Guinea.
 This followed the departure of Rio Tinto in mid-2016.

 Bougainville Copper has a strong local board and management team that knows Bougainville extremely well.
 The board is led by chairman Sir Melchior Togolo, a prominent Bougainvillean, with extensive experience in the minerals sector.